Pip-1/raspberry_pi_weather_station/README.md

 #### Raspberry Pi Setup

-Get a Raspi, either new or used from ebay-kleinanzeigen, craigslist or similar second hand sites.
+- get a Raspi, either new or used from ebay-kleinanzeigen, craigslist or similar second hand sites
+-